Take out a Fairstone loan between November 17th to 30th, 2021, and you won’t have to make a loan payment until next year.

 Be sure to assess the lender carefully before you decide to work with one.
 While you may want to avoid undergoing the mortgage stress test in order to ensure mortgage approval, you also don’t want to inadvertently put yourself in a precarious position that will make paying your mortgage difficult.
 Avoid the temptation to overleverage yourself.
 Instead, work with a reliable lender who has your best interests at heart.

 Going through the mortgage stress test is already a bit of a bother.
 But you may be able to avoid having to be subject to it if you take non-traditional channels.
 Be sure to work with a lender who can offer you the best terms and rate for your mortgage so it suits your budget appropriately.
-If you’re interested in being matched with an alternative mortgage lender, Loans Canada can help.
+If you’re interested in being matched with an alternative mortgage lender, Loans Canada can help connect you with one who can best meet your needs.

 Largest Lender Network In Canada